 3. Club Aspire Lounge Heathrow Terminal 3

-The breakfast is good with hot dishes like scrambled eggs, hash browns, bacon, sausages, etc and the drinks, alcoholic and non-alcoholic are plentiful.
+The breakfast is good with hot dishes like scrambled eggs, hash browns, bacon, sausages, etc. The drinks, alcoholic and non-alcoholic, are plentiful.
 It also has showers and Bliss Spa facilities for an extra charge.

 4. Plaza Premium Lounge Terminal 4

-The lounge has decent food, a bar, the decor is stylish and there are reclining chairs in a darkened room if you need sleep.
+The lounge has decent food, a bar, the decor is stylish, and there are reclining chairs in a darkened room if you need sleep.
 While the lounge is definitely nice looking, it doesn’t make it to the top of our list because it lacks any views of the planes and runways.
-The SkyTeam Lounge Terminal 4 is the better lounge to chose for views.
-It does have floor to ceiling windows and skylights offering plenty of natural light.
+The SkyTeam Lounge Terminal 4 is the better lounge to choose for views.
+It does have floor-to-ceiling windows and skylights, offering plenty of natural light.
 It also has sofa seats, well armchairs, by the windows and seats with desks in booths, it is very well laid out.
 There is also a cafe area where the buffet is located, as well as a bar area.